sthewissen/thewissenio2025/src/content/articles/2022-01-30-adopting-the-generic-host.md

 image:
     url: "/images/headers/maui3.jpg"
 tags: ["xamarin","xamarin.forms","maui"]
----

-Coming from the ASP.NET Core space, you may already be aware of the .NET Generic Host model.
+excerpt: Coming from the ASP.NET Core space, you may already be aware of the .NET Generic Host model.
 It provides a clean way to configure and start up your apps.
 It does so by standardizing things like configuration, dependency injection, logging and more.
+---

 We commonly refer to the object encapsulating all of this as the host, and it’s typically configured through the `Main` method in a `Program` class.
 Alternatively, a `Startup` class can also provide an entry point to configuring the host.
 This is what the out-of-the-box generic host in ASP.NET Core looks like:

 <script src="https://gist.github.com/sthewissen/109473a44ad1451a8ef0eb5ae86eff2d.js"></script>